Trade Stock Indices

 • (Red Color) - Prices went down

-Most platforms like the MT4, use colours to mark direction.
-Colors used are blue or green: when the price moves up, red: when the price moves down.
+Most platforms like the MT4, use colors to mark direction.
+Color used are blue or green: when price moves up, red: when the price moves down.

 Stock Candlestick Vs. Bar Charts - Japanese Stock Candle Setups Technical Analysis

-When candlesticks are used it is very easy to see if the price headed up or down as opposed to when bars are used.
+When candlesticks are used it's very easy to see if the market price headed up or down as opposed to when bars are used.

-The Japanese strategies also have very many formations that are used to trade the market.
-These patterns have different technical analysis explanation and the most common are:
+The Japanese strategies also have very many formations which are used by technical analysts to trade the market.
+These patterns have different trading analysis explanation & the most common are:

 Spinning Tops